 The District has secured the services of School Messenger/Skylert, a phone calling system, to communicate emergency school closing information with you.
 If school is going to be closed, School Messenger/Skylert will contact you at the primary number you have listed in Skyward.
 To ensure accurate communication, please make sure the offices have your current directory information.
-School closing, delayed starting time or early dismissal may be announced on the following television stations:
+School closing, delayed starting time or early dismissal may be announced on the following radio and/or television stations:

-Television Stations

-Channel 4 WCCO TV (CBS)

-Channel 9 KMSP FOX
+Television Stations Channel 4 WCCO TV (CBS) Channel 9 KMSP FOX Channel 11 KARE 11 (NBC)

-Channel 11 Kare